Sometimes I have triggered sensations when I listen to old songs.

 Notice the triggers, shake hands with them and then breathe, calm yourself and show up as the loving and supportive parent you are in your heart.

 I made you a quick audio to help you manage your triggers rather than allowing the old stuff to run the show with your kids.

-Triggers tend to sabotage our efforts to be the parent we always swore we'd be.
+Triggers tend to sabotage the NEW Parenting Conversation and our efforts to be the parent we want to be.